 Being a survivalist isn’t about stocking up on a lot of gear.

-Survival is a mentality that involves using the everyday items around you for your advantage.
-One of the everyday items which could save your life is a survival belt.
+Survival is a mentality that involves using the everyday items around you to your advantage.
+One of the everyday items that could save your life is a survival belt.

 Here, we will go over the best types of survival belts, their pros and cons, and their uses.